Human Development and Learning (9874.2)

 Required IT skills

 Students must be able to access online learning environments, such as Canvas.
-This unit involves online meetings in real time using the Virtual Room in your UCLearn teaching site.
+This unit may involve online meetings in real time using the Virtual Room in your UCLearn teaching site.
 The Virtual Room allows you to communicate in real time with your lecturer and other students.
 To participate verbally, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, go to the Virtual Room in your UCLearn site and 'Join Course Room'.
 This will trigger a tutorial to help familiarise you with the functionality of the virtual room.

 Work placement, internships or practicums